blundin/brianlundin.com/src/reading.md

 ### 📖 Reading now

+[📖 *The Common Rule: Habits of Purpose for an Age of Distraction* by Justin Whitmel Earley.](https://amzn.to/2UILgrP) I'm reading this for a book discussion at work and it is great.
+I was looking forward to it before the time of shelter in place orders and social distancing, but it's been even better than expected in this season.

 [📖 *Big Wonderful Thing: A History of Texas* by Stephen Harrigan.](https://amzn.to/37y3TTN) The title is right.
 This is a big, wonderful read.
 It's a history of Texas that tells the history of this incredible state through the eyes of those who lived it.
 It looks at the atrocities and the triumphs alike with sober-minded realism.
 If you love Texas—or are simply intrigued by it—this is a great read.

 [📖 *Adorning the Dark: Thoughts on Community, Calling, and the Mystery of Making* by Andrew Peterson.](https://amzn.to/2Sxftu1) This has been an incredibly encouraging and enlightening read.
 I'm looking forward to sharing my thoughts when I'm done.